Can I get Child Tax Credit?

 Child Tax Credit and Universal Credit

 Child Tax Credit is being replaced by Universal Credit.
-You will only able to get Child Tax Credit in the situations listed below.
-Otherwise you won’t be able to make a new claim for Child Tax Credit.
-If you want extra money to help with the costs of raising children you will have to get it through Universal Credit.
+You will only able to get Child Tax Credit if you are already getting Child Tax Credit or Working Tax Credit.
+Otherwise, if you want extra money to help with the costs of raising children, you will have to get it through Universal Credit (if you or your partner are below pension age), or Pension Credit (if you and your partner are both over Pension age).

 You can find out whether you can make a claim for Child Tax Credit by using our Benefits Calculator or by seeking advice.

-If you are on Child Tax Credit and your situation stays the same, you won’t have to claim Universal Credit, at present.
-The government started transferring a small number of people over to Universal Credit in July 2019 and it aims to complete this process by December 2023.
+If you are on Child Tax Credit and your situation stays the same, you won’t have to claim Universal Credit at present.
+The government started transferring a small number of people over to Universal Credit in May 2022 and it aims to complete this process by March 2025.

 Who can get Child Tax Credit?